 It is no accident that Mayakovsky’s poetry exercised a powerful impact on the minds of millions of ordinary Russian workers and peasants in the years following the October Revolution.
 That great act of emancipation inspired the masses to participate not only in politics but in culture.
 The tremendous flowering of art, poetry and music in the 1920s was suffocated under the leaden rump of Stalinist bureaucracy.
 The suicide of Mayakovsky in 1930 was without doubt a protest against the Stalinist political counterrevolution.

 Another striking example was the case of Bertolt Brecht.
 Like Mayakovsky, Brecht was a convinced Marxist who used his plays to mercilessly denounce capitalism.
-In plays like The Threepenny Opera, Mahagonny and The Seven Deadly Sins (brilliantly set to music by Brecht’s talented collaborator Kurt Weill) he castigated bourgeois society, its morality and hypocrisy.
+In plays like The Threepenny Opera, Rise and Fall of the city of Mahagonny and The Seven Deadly Sins (brilliantly set to music by Brecht’s talented collaborator Kurt Weill) he castigated bourgeois society, its morality and hypocrisy.
 Brecht is best known for his experimental plays and his revolutionary dramatic theory.
 But he was also an important poet who wrote 1,500 poems.
 Among these we find the powerful Questions of a Reading Worker, which is worth reproducing in full:

 Who built Thebes of the seven gates?